On the dual positive cones and the algebraicity of a compact K\"ahler manifold: One-cycles in compact K ahler threefolds and the Oguiso--Peternell problem

 \section{One-cycles in compact K\"ahler threefolds and the Oguiso--Peternell problem}

-In this finial section, we work under the assumption that Question~\ref{que-1cycles} has a positive answer and prove that every compact K\"ahler threefold $X$ as in Problem~\ref{prob-OP} or Problem~\ref{prob-OPCampl} is projective (Corollary~\ref{cor-OPpar}).
-Already by Theorem~\ref{thm-mainOPK}, we know that such a threefold $X$ has algebraic dimension $a(X) \ge 2$, so the proof consists of excluding the case $a(X) = 2$.
+In this final section, we work under the assumption that Question~\ref{que-1cycles} has a positive answer and prove that every compact K\"ahler threefold $X$ as in Problem~\ref{prob-OP} or~\ref{prob-OPCampl} is projective (\cf~Corollary~\ref{cor-OPpar}), except for simple non-Kummer threefolds which presumably do not exist (see Remark~\ref{rem-simpNK}).
+Already by Theorem~\ref{thm-mainOPK}, we know that such a threefold $X$ has algebraic dimension $a(X) \ge 2$, so the proof consists in excluding the case $a(X) = 2$.
 We will deduce the latter as a consequence of the following result.

-\begin{pro} Let $f : X \to B$ be an elliptic fibration over a smooth projective surface $B$.
+\begin{pro} Let $f \colon X \to B$ be an elliptic fibration over a smooth projective surface $B$.
 Suppose that $X$ is a smooth compact K\"ahler threefold and that Question~\ref{que-1cycles} has a positive answer for $X$.
-If there exists $\ga \in H^{2,2}(X,\bQ)$ such that $f_*\ga \in H^2(B,\bQ)$ is big, then $X$ is projective. \end{pro}
+If there exists an $\ga \in H^{2,2}(X,\bQ)$ such that $f_*\ga \in H^{1,1}(B,\bQ)$ is big, then $X$ is projective. \end{pro}

-\begin{proof} As $f_*\ga \in H^2(B,\bQ)$ is big, $f_*\ga$ is the sum of an ample curve class and an effective curve class~\cite[Corollary 2.2.7]{LazarsfeldPosI}.
+\begin{proof} As $f_*\ga \in H^{1,1}(B,\bQ)$ is big, $f_*\ga$ is the sum of an ample curve class and an effective curve class; \cf~\cite[Corollary 2.2.7]{LazarsfeldPosI}.
 We have the following more precise statement.